 Clean the House

 There’s nothing worse than starting the work-week with a messy house!
+I always have a more productive week when it starts with a clean house.
 Monday evenings after work are pretty much the last time I want to come home and wash dishes, do laundry, etc.

 Meal Plan and Meal Prep